Check-In for Continuing and Returning Students

 - hepatitis B; and

-- meningococcal disease (for students living in the on-campus residence halls).
+- meningococcal disease (for students aged 21 and under).

 You may have some expired immunizations that you will need to update.
 Your check-in process cannot be finalized until you have submitted written documentation of your immunizations.
 Students who entered Berklee College of Music in fall 2017 or earlier should submit these records to the Office of the Registrar.
-They may be mailed, dropped off in person at 939 Boylston Street, second floor (enter through 921 Boylston Street, third floor), or sent by fax to 617-747-8520.
+They may be mailed; dropped off in person at 939 Boylston Street, second floor (enter through 921 Boylston Street, third floor); or sent by fax to 617-747-8520.
 Students who entered Berklee College of Music in spring 2018 or later should email these records to Health and Wellness at firstname.lastname@example.org.

-It is recommended that all students who have declared a major do an online Academic Evaluation (EVAL) before the end of add/drop.
-Once you are logged into my.berklee.edu, select "My Degree Audit" under the Academic Profile section.
+It is recommended that all students who have declared a major do an online academic evaluation (EVAL) before the end of add/drop.
+To do this, log into my.berklee.edu and select "My Degree Audit" under the Academic Profile section.